Semi-Supervised Empirical Risk Minimization: Using unlabeled data to improve prediction: Discussion

 \subsection{Different criterion for model comparison}

-Throughout this work we used the out-sample loss as a criterion for models comparison.
+Throughout this work, we assume that the out-of-sample loss function is the same as the training loss function (hence ERM).
 In general, a model can be fitted using the loss function $L$ for the purpose of convexity, and be judged according to another criterion.
-For example, assume that we fit a GLM-ERM model to find an estimator $\dot{\beta}$, but we are interested in the out-sample squared error.
-In this case, regardless of the link function $g$, we can write the out-sample loss as follows:
+For example, assume that we fit a GLM model to find an estimator $\dot{\beta}$, but we are interested in the out-of-sample squared error.
+In this case, regardless of the link function $g$, we can write the out-of-sample loss as follows:

 We can derive the relevant approximated expressions for $R(\hat{\beta})$ and $R(\tilde{\beta})$ according to the assumed conditional variance.
 In the case of constant conditional variance, we can write: